 - Stepping in brickwork

-- Cracks to rendered walls
+- Cracks to rendered walls and plaster

 - Cracked floor tiles

 At Austest, our main focus is on CCTV drainage inspections.
 This is undoubtedly the best method of ruling out any defects in the drainage.
 However, this is not the only method we use.

 Camera inspections will locate major breaks and defects in pipes but will not always pick up leaking pipes or cracked junctions etc. We also use different methods that set us apart from our competitors.

 We have the technology to pressure test below ground drains and to section off drainage so that we can localise the areas where the leakage is occurring.

 Soil can become saturated as a result of broken sewer or stormwater pipes as well as poor surface drainage.

 Clay Soil Expanding